 90% low doc

-Borrowing as much as 90% LVR is possible with a low doc loan, although it can be prohibitively expensive.
+Borrowing up to 90% LVR is possible with a low doc loan but the rate will be upwards of 9%.
 Expect to pay over 9% p.a. for this type of loan.
 Only the bravest of lenders are willing to approve loans with no income evidence and a smaller deposit.